across the world

 In times of cash flow slumps, asking customers to pay upfront will help you improve the cash flow.
 If you collect anything less than your full fee in advance, you’re basically extending credit to your clients.
 But you’re in the law business, not the credit business.
 You’re assuming a lot of risks – but you’re not charging interest rates as the credit card companies.

 And if a client needs credit, they can use their credit card or go to a bank.
 You should actively screen clients and not take problem clients.
 It may seem painful first, but if you pass no-pay or slow-pay clients, you will have more time for finding good ones.

 Are you also in the same situation?
 If yes, you need not worry as with outsourcing; you get an expert team available at your service that is equipped with the latest technology and equipment.
-Join hands with the expert accounting team of Cogneesol to use payroll processing services and other accounting services.
+Join hands with the expert accounting team of Cogneesol to use outsourcing accounting services.
 We have more than 13 years of experience in providing quality accounting outsourcing back-office support to CPA firms and businesses worldwide.
-Get in touch to start your 14-day free trial and let us prove our potential to you!
+Get in touch at +1 833-313-3143 or email [email protected] to start your 14-day free trial and let us prove our potential to you!